ScalaIO/scala.io/docs/datamodel.md

 - photoRelPath: <url> # relative path to the image from the `public` folder
 - job: <String> @ <String>
-- confirmed # optional.
+- confirmed: true # optional.
 A confirmed talk will appear on the website without the `?withDraft=true` query param

 #### Links